 Other departmental awards presented to a graduating senior may include: the Community Nutrition Service Award, the Leadership in Nutrition Award, and the Clinical Nutrition Award.
-For departmental award criteria and to view a list of former recipients, please visit the department website at www.ben.edu/nutrition.
+For departmental award criteria and to view a list of former recipients, please visit the D2L Nutrition Resource for Majors internal student site.